LinZhihao-723/wishing-star/README.md

 ## Start

-To start the bot, a valid credential config file should be provided:
+To start the bot, a valid credential config file should be provided.
+A template credential file is given under `doc` directory.
 `python start.py --credential $PATH_TO_CREDENTIAL_FILE`

 ## Contributing